TodePond/DreamBerd/README.md

 goo(age == x)! // false
 ```

-To keep things simple and fun, Baby Mode supports a limited set of DreamBerd's functions
+To keep things simple and fun, Baby Mode supports a limited set of DreamBerd's functions.

 ## Grammarly